Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Introduction

 \section{Introduction}

-Near-fields enable high-resolution sub-wavelength imaging systems by overcoming the fundamental resolution limitations of far-field imaging, which is constrained to approximately half the wavelength of the excitation signal \cite{huang_diffraction_cell2010}.
+\IEEEPARstart{N}{ear}-fields enable high-resolution sub-wavelength imaging systems by overcoming the fundamental resolution limitations of far-field imaging, which is constrained to approximately half the wavelength of the excitation signal \cite{huang_diffraction_cell2010}.
 Unlike far-fields, near-fields can be conveniently generated on a chip surface using compact, pixelated designs.
 The most common approaches include coplanar electrode arrays at RF and microwave frequencies \cite{hu_imgr_tbiocas2022,cheng_imgr_mwtl2023} and resonant structures at mm-wave frequencies and above \cite{mitsunaka_jssc2016,hillger_jssc2018,tanaka_tcas2022}.

 When the goal is to image biological cells and tissues, at lower frequencies, ionic and interfacial polarization sensing takes place.
 However, at higher frequencies, these low-frequency barriers are bypassed, providing access to intracellular information and cytoplasmic changes \cite{Abasi_cellsens_acsmeas2022}.
-Therefore, the extreme sensitivity of mm-wave and THz signals to water content can be leveraged as a natural biomarker for non-invasive imaging of tissue malignancies \cite{Pfeiffer_uwavemag2019,cassar_thzimg_scirep2021}.
+Therefore, the extreme sensitivity of mm-wave and THz signals to water content can be leveraged as a natural biomarker for non-invasive imaging of tissue malignancies \cite{Pfeiffer_uwavemag2019}.
 These signals further benefit from their shorter wavelengths, enabling a smaller pixel size and, thus, high-resolution imaging.
 Furthermore, the narrowband nature of resonators results in improved noise performance relative to wideband sensing.
 The combination of these distinctive characteristics has motivated researchers to develop high-resolution, high-contrast resonator-based mm-wave and THz near-field imaging systems.

 Although maximizing the frequency of operation is desirable from a resolution standpoint, it poses challenges in delivering sufficient signal power to the imaging pixels and detecting their response efficiently without compromising sensitivity or resolution.